jidongbsu/cs333/pki/README.md

 Note: once again the passphrase here is 1234.

 4. On the victim's VM, repeat step 2.1.
 Now the attack should be successful: the victim who types https://www.cnn.com should be redirected to the attacker's fakenews.com.
+As can be seen in the picture below.

 ![alt text](lab9-success.png "Lab 9 Success")